 About the pest

 CSS is an invasive marine animal.
-It can overgrow rocks, shellfish, sea sponges and algae.
-It covers man-made structures such as wharves, jetty pylons, pontoons, buoys, and vessels.
+It can overgrow rocks, shellfish such as oysters, sea sponges and algae.
+It covers man-made structures such as wharves, jetty pylons, pontoons, buoys, aquaculture equipment and vessels.

-The pest is native to East Asia.
+The pest is native to northeast Asia.
 It has been introduced to New Zealand, North America, and Europe.

-See more technical information about CSS (National Introduced Marine Pest Information System).
+See more technical information about CSS on the (National Introduced Marine Pest Information System (NIMPIS)).

 What to look for